Frequently Asked Questions

 Is a portfolio required for admission?

-All applicants must submit a portfolio of personally produced graphic or visual work.
-The purpose of the portfolio is to demonstrate visual talent and abilities as well as to provide insight into the creative thought process of the applicant: Portfolio requirements
+Portfolios are optional for undergraduate Architecture and Interior Architecture applicants.
+Should you choose to submit a portfolio, it should consist of personally produced graphic or visual work.
+The purpose of the portfolio is to demonstrate visual talent and abilities as well as to provide insight into the creative thought process of the applicant: Requirements for Optional Portfolio

-What classes should a prospective student take in high school to best prepare for majoring in Interior Design or Architecture?
+What classes should a prospective student take in high school to best prepare for majoring in Interior Architecture or Architecture?

 High school students are encouraged to take physics and calculus.
 Students enrolled in Advanced Placement courses should take the national AP exam.
 Students are also strongly encouraged to take freehand drawing and/or art courses as a way to develop visual ability.

 Extensive drafting, mechanical drawing or architecture courses based on drafting are not recommended.

 I am a student currently enrolled at the University of Tennessee, Knoxville, and I would like to transfer into the College of Architecture and Design.
 What is the process for acceptance?